Xievv/Portfolio/MyProjects/Chat Client/README.md

 ## Known Bugs
 - Spamming connect/disconnect can break the server
 - Spamming send button can send multiple lines in one byte stream
-- Modifying the settings page while connected to server brings unfortunate circumstances
+- Modifying the settings page while connected to server brings unfortunate consequences